senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

    This will be used in a local directory name as well as a prefix to kubernetes object.

-   :warning:  Must be all lowercase.
+   :warning:  Because it's used in names for kubernetes resources, it must be all lowercase.

    Example: